Your friends at YIPA are committed to revolutionizing your learning experience, making it more engaging, accessible, and impactful.

 Linda, Listen to Me…Understanding Conflict

-In this training, you will develop a broader understanding of the causes of conflict.
-You’ll learn about the conflict cycle, the psychological elements that connect stressful events to thoughts, feelings, and behaviors.
-You’ll gain tools and strategies to respond to challenging behavior and difficult situations.
-And you’ll be better equipped to de-escalate potential crisis situations.
+How you understand, respond to, and de-escalate conflict matters in achieving the best outcomes for youth.
+There are skills and strategies for managing conflict effectively.
+In conflict situations, these are healthy protective factors that could even be a life-saving skill set.
+Develop a broader understanding of the causes of conflict.
+Learn about the conflict cycle, the psychological elements that connect stressful events to thoughts, feelings, and behaviors.
+You’ll gain tools and strategies to respond to challenging behavior and difficult situations, and be better equipped to de-escalate potential crisis situations.

 Calming Challenging Behavior